Quick overview – One-Day Routes in Slovenia

 Suggested planning rule (simple and correct)

-- Morning: do the “must-see” viewpoint / main walk when parking is easy and light is better.
+- Morning: do the main viewpoint or walk early, when parking is easier and light is softer.

-- Midday: slow lunch + short scenic segment (no long drives).
+- Midday: slow lunch plus a short scenic segment (no long transfers).

-- Afternoon: second highlight or a softer finish (lake walk / old town / marsh boardwalk).
+- Afternoon: second highlight or an easy finish (lake walk, old town or marsh boardwalk).

 Driving, parking & expectations

-- Parking: use official lots; in peak season arrive earlier than you want to.
+- Parking: use official lots; in peak season arrive earlier than you think.

 - Time budgeting: stop-count is not time-count — gorges, caves and coastal towns always take longer than expected.